ibm-cloud-docs/billing-usage/billing-faq.md

 {: #get-feature-code}
 {: faq}

 Feature codes are provided by {{site.data.keyword.Bluemix_notm}} sales and educational providers on a limited basis.
 Feature codes are meant for select groups and are typically given out at hackathons, conferences, and other events.
-If you are taking a course through an educational provider and need additional resources to complete the course, contact your educational provider to determine if a feature code is applicable.
+If you are taking a course through an educational provider and need more resources to complete the course, contact your educational provider to determine whether a feature code is applicable.

 ## How do I apply a promo code?
 {: #how-apply-promo}